swonky/tree-sitter-cooklang/README.md

 # tree-sitter-cooklang

-A [cooklang](https://cooklang.org) grammar for the  [tree-sitter](https://github.com/tree-sitter/tree-sitter) parser generator.
+A [Cooklang](https://cooklang.org) grammar for the [Tree-sitter](https://github.com/tree-sitter/tree-sitter) parser generator.

-> [tree-sitter-yaml](https://github.com/tree-sitter-grammars/tree-sitter-yaml) is also required to enable YAML frontmatter metadata parsing.
+> [!NOTE]
+> This project is not affiliated with or endorsed by the Cooklang project or its maintainers.

 ## Features
 - Implements the current Cooklang language base specification [^2].